rajatsawanni/rajatsawanni.github.io/_projects/1_project.md

 This project contributes to multiple manuscripts, including:

-- Sawanni, R.*, Roy, A.*, Rajan, Y., Mayigue, C. C., Taddesse, T., Jahncke, I., Chaudhuri, S., Groth, C. P. T., Gulder, O. L. (2026).
-A contrail-in-a-lab facility to study the inception and development of contrails. \emph{Bulletin of American Meteorological Society}. (in preparation)
+- Sawanni, R.\*, Roy, A.\*, Rajan, Y., Mayigue, C. C., Taddesse, T., Jahncke, I., Chaudhuri, S., Groth, C. P. T., Gulder, O. L. (2026).
+A contrail-in-a-lab facility to study the inception and development of contrails.
+Bulletin of American Meteorological Society. (in preparation)
-- Roy, A.*, Sawanni, R.*, Rajan, Y., Mayigue, C. C., Taddesse, T., Jahncke, I., Chaudhuri, S., Groth, C. P. T., Gulder, O. L. Effects of fuel and soot characteristics on the inception and development of contrails. \emph{Proceedings of the Combustion Institute}. (accepted)
+- Roy, A.\*, Sawanni, R.\*, Rajan, Y., Mayigue, C. C., Taddesse, T., Jahncke, I., Chaudhuri, S., Groth, C. P. T., Gulder, O. L. Effects of fuel and soot characteristics on the inception and development of contrails.
+Proceedings of the Combustion Institute. (accepted)

-* equal contributions
+\* equal contributions